Solar hot water in Australia: Australian Government's Solar Hot Water Rebate Program

 Once the system is installed, the applicant has up to six months to submit the application form with the purchase receipt attached to it.

 The mandatory renewable energy target scheme was created by the Australian government to mandate energy retailers to the usage of renewables.
-Each solar heating system is accredited a certain number of RECs depending on how effective it is and in which of the four climate zones one resides.
-Each zone is associated with a number of post codes ranging across the whole continent.
+Each solar heating system is given a certain number of RECs depending on how effective it is and in which of the four climate zones one resides.
+Each zone is associated with a number of postcodes ranging across the whole continent.

 Once issued, the RECs can be sold to energy retailers.
-While the market value of RECs is subject to variation even residential sized installations, depending on the current market conditions and the performance of the installed unit, often amounts to payments of $900 or more.
+While the market value of RECs is subject to variation, even residential-sized installations—depending on the current market conditions and the performance of the installed unit—often amount to payments of $900 or more.

-Solar hot water in the Australian states
+Solar Hot Water in the Australian States

 ACT

-The ACT Energy Wise program, run by the ACT Government, offers rebates to house owners or tenants that do energy saving improvements for at least $2,000 to their residence, such as insulation, inserting double glazed windows, installation of solar, gas or electric heat pump water heating systems.
+The ACT Energy Wise program, run by the ACT Government, offers rebates to house owners or tenants that undertake energy saving improvements for at least $2,000 to their residence, such as insulation, inserting double glazed windows, installation of solar, or gas or electric heat pump water heating systems.

 Only the first $1,000 of the cost of the installation of the water heating system (which replaces the existing electric heating system) can be used to calculate the $2,000 to be used on improvements.
 This means that to receive the rebate, the householder needs to spend another $1,000 on additional energy savings.

 To be eligible the rebate of $500 the householder/tenant must: